 To avoid injury and enjoy the experience, it's essential to ease yourself into running slowly and increase your pace and distance gradually over several outings.

-Start each run with a gentle warm up of at least five minutes.
+Start each run with a gentle warm up of at least 5 minutes.
 This can include quick walking, marching on the spot, knee lifts, side stepping and climbing stairs.
 A warm up will help increase blood flow to muscles, increase muscle suppleness and prevent unnecessary stress and fatigue being placed on your heart, lungs and muscles.

 Start walking for an amount of time that feels comfortable (anywhere from 10 to 30 minutes).
-Once you can walk for 30 minutes easily, include some running intervals of one to two minutes into your walking at a speed that feels comfortable.
+Once you can walk for 30 minutes easily, include some running intervals of one to 2 minutes into your walking at a speed that feels comfortable.
 As time goes on, make the running intervals longer, until you're running for 30 minutes continuously.

 Run with your arms and shoulders relaxed, and elbows bent.
 Keep an upright posture and a smooth running stride, striking the ground from heel to toe.

 Give yourself a few minutes to cool down (to bring your heartbeat back to normal) after each run by walking followed by gently stretching your leg muscles.

 Regular running for beginners means getting out at least twice a week.
 Your running will improve as your body adapts to the consistent training stimulus.
-It's better to run twice a week, every week than to run half a dozen times one week and then do no running for the next three weeks.
+It's better to run twice a week, every week, than to run 6 times one week and then do no running for the next 3 weeks.

 Set yourself a goal

 Whatever your level, setting goals is important to stay focused and motivated.
 Make your goals realistic to avoid becoming demoralised.
 Training for a race, fun-run or a charity run is a good way to keep going.

 Run with a friend